miras-tech/jspeech/README.md

 a set of 106 group chats from different backgrounds and languages were scraped from the public groups of the [Telegram](https://telegram.org/) messaging application.
-Each voice message has 6 fields which are described in Table belwo.
+Each voice message has 6 fields which are described in the Table below.

 |   Field Name    |                     Description                      |